gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Add the content security policy headers to the response |ENABLE_FRAME_ANCESTORS_CSP_HEADERS | If `true`,  Approuter will include the content security policy (CSP) header using subaccount trusted domains with frame-ancestors policy.
 Time cache value for frame ancestors CSP header | FRAME_ANCESTORS_CSP_HEADER_CACHE_TIME | Time in seconds for the frame ancestors CSP header to be cached.
 The default value is 300 seconds.
 Store backend session cookies in external session store | STORE_SESSION_COOKIES_IN_EXTERNAL_SESSION_STORE | If `true`, the application router will store backend session cookies in an external session store in the service-to-application-router flow.
 In this case the "ARBE" cookie will not be returned to the calling service.
+Own SAP Cloud Service  | OWN_SAP_CLOUD_SERVICE | An array that contains the business solutions ("SAP cloud services") that your HTML5 applications are associated with as values.
+This configuration enables the standalone application router to use the same standardized format for runtime URLs ("/<sap.cloud.service>.<appId>-<versionId>/") that is also used by the managed application router.
+If a runtime URL contains one of the defined values in the <sap.cloud.service> section, the application router will recognize the value during the processing of a request.
 **Note:** all those environment variables are optional.